-CAMPO is conducting a Mobility Management Program (MMP) Implementation joint study, in partnership with Wake County, the City of Raleigh, and the Town of Cary, per CAMPO's FY22 UPWP (amended to include Raleigh and Cary).
+CAMPO is conducting a Mobility Management Implementation Study (MMIS), in partnership with Wake County, the City of Raleigh, and the Town of Cary, per CAMPO's FY22 UPWP (amended to include Raleigh and Cary).
 A Request for Proposals was issued for a phased approach study to collect proposals from 4/9/21 to 4/30/21.
 The Notice to Proceed to the consulting firm Nelson Nygaard Associates, Inc. was issued August 11th to begin the mobility management program study.
 This study advances the Mobility Coordination Committee's short-term work found in the amended regional 2018 Coordinated Public Transit Human Services Transportation/Wake Transit Plan.
 The Technical Steering Committee made up of transportation stakeholders kick off meeting occurred on August 31st.
 TSC members learned about the study work scope/schedule, expectations of the committee, and other items and provided input to the project team on topics such as their definitions for a successful mobility management program.
+There have been four TSC workshops designed to get stakeholder input to date.